nuddelaug/container_migrator/README.md

 the tool is not altering Dockers internal or similar.
 So don't expect that memory is transfered or the content of a persistent storage.

+* it will only migrate you container to the _default_ Network in Docker
+* it will not check if the storage id used on the new Host is used by something else
+* it will not create user id specifics stuff (at least not in this release)
+* it will not transfer any kind of storage images as this isn't supported by the Docker API
+* it will not transfer/create locally build images not accessable in a public registry

 ## step by step howto

 ### requirements/pre requisits